Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Jumps-ensemble statistics and fringe visibility in the charge distribution

 Carrying on with our strategy which dictates cancelling the JC evolution past $t_{\rm dip}$, in Fig.~\ref{fig:FIG4}(d) we show three sample realizations of the integrated charge collected under mode-matched balanced homodyne detection, solving Eq.~\eqref{eq:SDE2}.
-They are obtained upon setting the LO phase to $\pi/2$ relative to the axis joining $\alpha_1$ and $\alpha_2$ (once again in the ideal-case scenario where the conditioned amplitudes remain the same across different realization and $A$ is deterministic).
+They are obtained upon setting the LO phase to $\theta=\pi/2$ relative to the axis joining $\alpha_1-\alpha_2$ and its opposite in phase space (once again in the ideal-case scenario where the conditioned amplitudes remain the same across different realization and $A$ is deterministic).
 All trajectories begin from zero but end up at different points with different signs when all photons have left the empty main cavity, trapped in different wells of the potential~\eqref{eq:Vhom}.
+The characteristic timescale for such phase localization to be estabished, working against the phase diffusion in the conditioned wavefunction~\cite{Carmichael1999}, is $\eta_m=1-1/(2A^2)$~\cite{Carmichael1999, CatWPD}.
 The long-time histogram evinces the familiar interference fringes [Fig.~\ref{fig:FIG4}(e)].
-Direct comparison with Fig.~\ref{fig:FIG3}(c) reveals a larger fringe spacing, whence a smaller value of $A$.
+Direct comparison with Fig.~\ref{fig:FIG3}(c) reveals a larger fringe spacing, whence a smaller value of $A$ originating from a bistable switch in which the bright and unstable state amplitudes had a relatively smaller separation.